fbpx

 Horizontal Scalability

 In horizontal scalability, also known as “scaling out,” additional devices or servers are added to distribute the workload.
 This method is appropriate for managing increased user traffic.
-It is generally less expensive and simpler to implement because individual devices do not need to be substantially upgraded.
+It is generally less expensive and simpler for a horizontal scale to implement because individual devices do not need to be substantially upgraded.

 Vertical Scalability

 Vertical scalability, also known as “scaling up,” comprises the upgrade of existing hardware or machinery, such as the CPU or RAM.
 This strategy is ideal for applications that need more processing capacity to manage a heavier workload.
-This form of scalability may be required when a single, powerful machine is more suitable than several smaller ones.
+A vertical scale may be required when a single, powerful machine is more suitable than several smaller ones.

 Elastic Scalability